2014 Atlantic hurricane season: Hurricane Gonzalo

 A tropical depression formed about 390 mi east of the Leeward Islands by 00:00 UTC on October 12 from a tropical wave that emerged off Africa on October 4.
 Twelve hours later, it intensified into Tropical Storm Gonzalo.
 Steered west and eventually west-northwest, the cyclone rapidly intensified amid favorable atmospheric dynamics, becoming a minimal hurricane by 12:00 UTC on October 13.
 After curving northwest and emerging into the southwestern Atlantic, Gonzalo continued its period of rapid intensification, becoming a major hurricane by 18:00 UTC on October 14 and a Category 4 hurricane six hours later.
 The hurricane underwent an eyewall replacement cycle the next day, but ultimately attained peak winds of 145 mph and a minimum barometric pressure of 940 mbar by 12:00 UTC on October 16.
 Late that afternoon, the effects of a second eyewall replacement cycle, cooler waters, and increased shear caused the storm to begin a steady weakening trend as it accelerated north-northeast ahead of an approaching trough.
-Gonzalo weakened below major hurricane intensity by 00:00 UTC on October 18 and made landfall on Bermuda with winds of 110 mph six hours later.
+Gonzalo weakened below major hurricane intensity by 00:00 UTC on October 18 and made landfall in Bermuda with winds of 110 mph six hours later.
 The cyclone continued north-northeast, transitioning into an extratropical cyclone by 18:00 UTC on October 19 while located roughly 460 mi northeast of Cape Race, Newfoundland.
 The extratropical cyclone turned east-northeast and was absorbed by a cold front early on October 20.